TimTree/wheel-of-fortune-wheel-demo/README.md

 * More sense of control over the wheel (although the outcome's still completely random)
 * Has inertia - will slow down as it spins
-* Uses the crypto-random API to securely determine where the wheel stops
+* Uses the [crypto-random API](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) to securely determine where the wheel stops
-* Can programatically tell what value the wheel landed at
+* Can programmatically tell what value the wheel landed at

 ## Take the survey!